Frequently Asked Questions

-While not required, we strongly recommend that applicants have experience living, working, or studying abroad.
+While not required, we strongly recommend that applicants have experience living, working, or studying abroad – particularly in a low- or middle-income country.
 However, we do evaluate applications in a holistic manner.
-Strengths in other areas can compensate for lack of experience abroad.

 Will I be notified of any missing application materials?